camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

   The difference to pessimistic locking is, that there is no lock at all.
 Pessimistic locking creates a lock on a resource.
   This model admits that every time the resource will be read and written.
 So if a transaction access a resource a lock will be created.
 Other transaction have to wait, which can end in a deadlock.
-In a system on which most of the transactions are only read the data optimistic locking is much more faster then pessimistic locking.
+In a system on which most of the transactions only read the data optimistic locking is much more faster then pessimistic locking.
 Because no transaction have to wait.
-But if the system has more transactions which need read and write access, the pessimistic locking \textbf{can} be a better approach.
+But if the system has more transactions which need read and write access, the pessimistic locking **can** be a better approach.
 Because optimistic locking can end in to much rollbacks.

 ## Optimistic Locking in Camunda